This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Mix the Soil and Bokashi

 Fill the bottom of the container with a fifth of our soil mix.
-This part of the bucket will eventually become saturated with effective microorganisms through capillary action and gravity combined.
+This bucket part will eventually become saturated with effective microorganisms through capillary action and gravity combined.
 It also prevents purification if there is too much moisture.

-Mix the content from your Bokashi bin (that has been fermenting for at least two weeks) with three-fifths of the remaining soil mix.
+Mix the content from your Bokashi bin (fermenting for at least two weeks) with three-fifths of the remaining soil mix.
 Add this to the container before finally adding the last fifth on top.

 Seal And Store For a Month Before Using Your Ultra-Fertile Potting Soil

 Before closing your bucket or bag, expel all the air by pressing down on the top of the mix.
-If you are using one of the commercial bags, I suggest you place it on a newspaper in case there is any seepage.
+If you use one of the commercial bags, I suggest you place it on a newspaper in case of seepage.

 Store the bag or bucket where it is not exposed to direct sunlight.
 If you store the bucket on your balcony exposed to ambient temperatures, the following times apply.
-In the summer months, your ultra-fertile potting soil ought to be ready within a month.
-In winter, I would leave the bucket until early spring before using it – at least six weeks.
+In the summer, your ultra-fertile potting soil should be ready within a month.
+I would leave the bucket in winter until early spring before using it – at least six weeks.

 Is Bokashi Compost Better Than Standard Composting?